cmougan/WRI_WellBeing_Data_Layer/README.md

 Night time light data can highlight areas of greater economic activity as these regions tend to be reletively more lit.
 Image data to proceed with this approach was obtained via Google Earth Engine (GEE).
 GEE provides a quickly accessible collection of data images captured across timelines, light wavelenghts and satellite systems.
-The data open and free to use for non-commerical uses.
+The data is open and free to use for non-commerical uses.

+A python module [ntl_data_extraction](./dssg/dataio/ntl_data_extraction.py) and a command line app [download-nightlights](./dssg/apps/download-nightlights.py) were implemented to download the night light data for a given district and the date range.
+The implementation uses the [modapsclient](https://pypi.org/project/modapsclient/) , a RESTful client for NASA's MODIS Adaptive Processing System (MODAPS).
+The python module also implements a method to convert the hdf5 files to geotiff files for further processing.
 The team used NASA’s VIIRS/NPP LunarBRDF-Adjusted Nighttime Lights data.
 Lat-Lon grid setting was adjusted to 500m.

 The data was explored but due to a pressing need of computational resources and time, the data was not integrated with the other data sources and hence not utilized for solution building.
+We also concluded that for future computations it would be better to use annual composites of the night light data sets to reduce the need for large amounts of computational resources.

+The implementation of the osm_data_extraction and ntl_data_extraction modules would be crucial to scale the data processing pipeline for the rest of India or for any other country in the world.

 ## Project Methodology